atinux/nuxt-auth-utils/README.md

 ## Features

+- Support for Hybrid Rendering (SSR / CSR / SWR / Prerendering)
 - Secured & sealed cookies sessions
 - [OAuth Providers](#supported-oauth-providers)

 ## Requirements

-This module only works with SSR (server-side rendering) enabled as it uses server API routes.
-You cannot use this module with `nuxt generate`.
+This module only works with the Nuxt server running as it uses server API routes.
+This means that you cannot use this module with `nuxt generate`.

 ## Quick Setup